artjsalina5/artjsalina5/README.md

 ### Hello there! 👋

-# Welcome to Art Salinas's GitHub Profile!
+# Welcome to Art Salinas' GitHub Profile!

 ## 📜 Who is Art Salinas?